 Fall in Pennsylvania means towns across the commonwealth invite visitors to soak in the splendor of autumn with the many scenic overlooks and celebrate everything from the first football game and covered bridges to potatoes and wine.
-Come see why fall is best enjoyed in the State of Independence in all three foliage regions.
+Come see why fall is best enjoyed in the Keystone State in all three foliage regions.

 1. Northern Zone: Peaks in early October